dinoboythebest/Horizon/README.md

 pokemon is the main one
-ai was used to fix a few small bugs still trying to incorparate the lab, so battel arnt in the game from patch 4 onwards pokemon is a small adventure game with pokemon battles and currently 1 route, though i made it unaccesable as it glitch and lags a lot
-vidoe link of projects below
+ai was used to fix a few small bugs still trying to incorparate the lab, so battel arnt in the game from patch 4 onwards pokemon is a small adventure game with pokemon battles and currently 1 route, though i made it unaccesable as it glitch and lags a lot controls are x for run need to get running shoe before your able to run enter to use a move arrow to move and select a move during battle vidoe link of projects below https://youtu.be/VlPs5_eYtWs video link of battle and run for pokemon
-https://youtu.be/VlPs5_eYtWs
-video link of battle and run for pokemon